davidhwyllie/gpasfasta/README.md

 This code uses
 - the Oracle SDK to access the objectstore
-- SQLalchemy to access databases  to log the results of the
+- SQLalchemy to access databases  to log the results of the loader's activities.

 ## Prerequisites
 [OCI Python SDK](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/installation.html) which can be installed via PyPI